-NG Engines have an isochronous governor installed.
-The governor controls the movement of the throttle via a 0-12 volt signal and a ground provided by the Engine Control Module.
-The throttle allows the correct amount of air to enter the engine; this movement is monitored by using 2 throttle position sensors located internal to the throttle.
+PSI engines have an isochronous governor installed.
+The governor controls the movement of the throttle plate via a 0-12 volt signal and a ground provided by the Engine Control Module.
+The throttle plate allows the correct amount of air to enter the engine; this movement is monitored by using 2 throttle position sensors located internal to the governor.
 The ECM monitors various engine sensors to determine what the correct throttle position should be.